kristiankyvik/chatter-semantic/README.md

 By adding it to your packagesfile or running the following command:

 ```
-meteor add jorgeer:chatter-semantic
+meteor add hubroedu:chatter-semantic
 ```

-### Read the docs for the jorgeer:chatter-core package
+### Read the docs for the hubroedu:chatter-core package

 A number of things need to be configured to be able to use the package with your meteor app.